moon0326/phpdi-kohana-sample/README.md

 #### Preparation

-Since PHP-DI uses [Composer](https://getcomposer.org/), you need to use it.
-If you don't have a Composer yet, please visit this [link](https://getcomposer.org/doc/00-intro.md) for installation guide.
-You're already late to the party.
+Since PHP-DI uses [Composer](https://getcomposer.org/), please visit this [link](https://getcomposer.org/doc/00-intro.md) for installation guide and install it.

-Place a **composer.json** file in your root directory and add the following content.
+Place **composer.json** file in your root directory and add the following content.

 ```json
 {